Service Animal Defined

 Therapy Animal |

-Normally used in hospitals, nursing homes, and rehab facilities. |
+Generally used in hospitals, nursing homes, and rehab facilities. |

 Often trained but not required.
-Certification often provided but not required. |
+Certification is usually provided but not required. |

-If used in a home setting, exempt from pet restrictions but must follow most pet rules. |
+It is exempt from pet restrictions if used in a home setting but must follow most pet rules. |

 Emotional Support |